-It may seem that there is no difference between concurrency and parallelism, but this is because you did not understand the essence of the matter.
+It may seem that there is no difference between concurrency and parallelism, but this is because you have not understood the essence of the question.
 Let's try to understand how they differ.

-Concurrency is the execution of more than one task is being processed at the same time inside the application.
+Concurrency is the execution of more than one task is being processed in overlapping time periods.
 An important detail is that tasks are not necessarily performed at the same time(but it's possible).
-That is based on the notion of Interruptability — tasks can be divided into smaller and alternating ones.
-In this case, threads can be physically executed simultaneously, but this is not necessary.
+That is based on the notion of Interruptability — tasks can be divided into smaller and alternating subtasks.
+In this case, they can be executed simultaneously, but this is not necessary.

-Let's draw an analogy: the secretary answering phone calls and sometimes checks the appointments.
-He needs to stop answering the phone in order to go to the desk and check for appointments, and then start answering and repeating this process until the end of the workday.
+Let's draw an analogy: the secretary answers phone calls and sometimes checks for appointments.
+He needs to stop answering the phone to go to the desk and check the appointments, and then start answering and repeating the process before the end of the workday.

-Parallelism is the execution of tasks at the same time.
-The name itself implies that they are executed in parallel.
-Parallelism is one of the ways to implement concurrent execution by highlighting the abstraction of the worker thread or process.
-Also for parallelism to be true there have to be at least two CPU cores.
+Parallelism is literally the simultaneous execution of tasks.
+The very name implies that they are executed in parallel.
+Parallelism is one of the ways to implement concurrent execution highlighting abstraction of a thread or process.
+Also for parallelism to be true, there must be at least two computational resources.

-Back to the office: now we have two secretaries.
-One watches the phone and the other set up appointments.
-Work is divided because now there are two secretaries working in the office and the work is done in parallel.
+Back to the office: Now we have two secretaries.
+One keeps an eye on the phone, and the other makes appointments.
+The work is divided because now there are two secretaries in the office and the work is done in parallel.

 Parallelism is a subclass of concurrency — before performing several concurrent tasks, you must first organize them correctly.